Ann Marie Potter, PhD, OTR/L, Occupational Therapy Program Director, Associate Professor

 Laura Cunningham, MS, OTR/L

-Laura Cunningham, MS, OTR/L is an adjunct professor in the Master’s of Sciences in Occupational Therapy program at Moravian University.
+Laura Cunningham, MS, OTR/L is an adjunct professor in the Master of Science in Occupational Therapy program at Moravian University.
 For the past 12 years, Laura has worked as an occupational therapist with her primary clinical background in pediatrics and mental health.
 She has worked in various pediatric outpatient centers, school-systems, early intervention, skilled nursing and inpatient/outpatient psychiatric settings.
 Laura has served as a clinical mentor to other practicing therapists, students and as an occupational therapy department manager at an outpatient pediatric facility and within a school system for individuals with Autism Spectrum Disorder.
 Laura has served as an adjunct faculty at Elizabethtown College for the past 6 years.
 She is calibrated and certified in the Assessment of Motor and Process Skills (AMPS) and is certified in various self-regulation, crisis prevention, fieldwork educator and handwriting programs.
 Laura has presented and published at the local, state and national levels.
 She is active in promoting occupational therapy to local middle and high school students.